A Brief History of the Mint Julep

 According to David Wondrich's cocktail history book Imbibe!, the first known record of a julep is from the Kitab al-Mansuri, a Persian medical text dated to around 900 CE.
 However, the julep that the author included in the Kitab al-Mansuri looked much different than the modern favorite (it was also written as julāb).
 It was a medicinal drink made by soaking violets with sugar in water.
 "Julep" pops up in the historical record again in the 1400s when the book was translated into Latin.

 The drink was used almost strictly as medicine for centuries.
 It migrated across the Atlantic with early European settlers making their way to America, along with an herb prized for its medicinal qualities: mint.

 Clay’s love of the julep is well-documented.
 He likely introduced the drink to the famed Willard Hotel in Washington, D.C. around the time it opened in 1847.
-Clay's journals indicate he made his juleps with “mellow bourbon, aged in oak barrels.”
+Clay's journals indicate that he made his juleps with “mellow bourbon, aged in oaken barrels.”